-What should I do if my mentee/mentor shares something with me that make me believe they are in immediate danger?
+What should I do if my mentee/mentor shares something with me that makes me believe they are in immediate danger?

-If your mentee ever shares a threatening issue such as thoughts of suicide or any type of abuse, please contact Jake Burton (email@example.com) immediately.
+If your mentee ever shares a threatening issue such as thoughts of suicide or any type of abuse, please contact Cyrus Eaton (email@example.com) or Lipscomb’s Behavioral Intervention Team (BIT) immediately.

 What is the best way to contact The Joshua Project Office?